 Pathways and Electives for Applied Languages

 It is compulsory to study 2 of the languages below as core languages.
 All languages are available at an advanced level, with German, Japanese and Spanish also available at beginners' level.
+Click on a subject below for a video overview.

 Along with your 2 core languages, you will generally have 1 additional core module each semester, as well as a professional elective stream and 1-2 literature/cultural elective modules.